hongckh/cold-cli/README.md

 #### Class Definition - `attributes`

-- the `attributes` key indicates the object storing the class attributes.
+- The `attributes` key indicates the object storing the class attributes.
 - Here are the main components of an attribute object:

 | key         | desc                                                | example                   |